 How do I set the correct time/date using a NTP server?

-You have to be 'root' and use the 'ntpdate' command followed by a NTP server address.
+You need to be 'root' user and run the 'ntpdate' or 'ntpd -p' command (depending on your Slackware ARM version) followed by a NTP server address.
 The following commands should work for you:

 How do I safely shutdown my Raspberry Pi running Slackware ARM?